 - Roasting Heat (3 Energy): Blasts for 40, and does an additional 20 damage if your adversary is Burned.

 Use one Fire and one Double Colorless Energy to harness all of Ninetales' attacks with just two Energy cards!
 This lets you utilize sweet attacks while saving resources for other Fire-types, especially great because of Fire's tendency to burn through Energy.

 If you land a Burn, the Burn damage coupled with 60 from Roasting Heat incinerates most foes before they're even close to prepared.
 Don't overlook this fearsome Pokémon when assembling a Fire deck.

 Which card do you favor?

-Feel free to vote for your favorite of today's Pokemon, and join me at our next card countdown: the Skyridge expansion!
+Feel free to vote for your favorite of today's Pokémon, and join me at our next card countdown!

 © 2017 Jeremy Gill